jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 *What are unspent transaction outputs?
 Simply put: They are outputs — which can be thought of as remaining financial change — from previous transactions on the Blockchain that are still currently 'unspent' — Imagine you go to a shop, you buy a drink, you give the shopkeeper a £20 note, and you are given £19 back in change.
 That £19 is an unspent transaction output from the original transaction of the purchase of a drink.*

 UTxO is a model of accounting and is used to identify how much 'money' (in this case: a digital 'currency') any 'wallet' <sup>[1](#ft1)</sup> on a blockchain data structure has access to <sup>[2](#ft2)</sup>.
-Each wallet address on a permission-less blockchain such as BTC is associated to a set of cryptographic 'tools' which lock any funds (BTC, Digital Currency) that are tied to the above mentioned wallet.
+Each wallet for a blockchain such as BTC is associated to a set of cryptographic 'tools' which lock any funds (BTC, Digital Currency) that are tied to the above mentioned wallet.
 Spending funds (e.g. sending BTC from one wallet to another) equates to the transfer of ownership of BTC from one private key owner to another [[3]](#3).
 This is accomplished by signing a transaction with the initiators private key, which can only be confirmed by verifying the signature using the initiators public key.

 **It is important to note that you can only use complete UTxOs as input.
 So, if Alice has 100 BTC and wishes to send 10 BTC to bob, Alice creates a transaction which consumes 100 BTC as input and creates two outputs, 90 BTC (for Alice) and 10 BTC (for Bob).
 This is similar to the example mentioned above regarding the use of a £20 note.**